Enterococcus faecalis: Combined drug therapies

 According to one study combined drug therapy has shown some efficacy in cases of severe infections (e.g. heart valves infections) against susceptible strains of E. faecalis.
 Ampicillin- and vancomycin-sensitive E. faecalis (lacking high-level resistance to aminoglycosides) strains can be treated by gentamicin and ampicillin antibiotics.
 A less nephrotoxic combination of ampicillin and ceftriaxone (even though E. faecalis is resistant to cephalosporins, ceftriaxone is working synergistically with ampicillin) may be used alternatively for ampicillin-susceptible E. faecalis.

 Daptomycin or linezolid may also show efficacy in case ampicillin and vancomycin resistance.

 A combination of penicillin and streptomycin therapy was used in the past.

 Tedizolid, telavancin, dalbavancin, and oritavancin antibiotics are FDA approved as treatments against EF.

+Combination of phage therapy and β-lactam antibiotics

+UTIs are among the most common bacterial infections and their treatment is becoming increasingly challenging due to the rise of multidrug-resistant E. faecalis strains.Current UTI treatments rely mainly on antibiotics.
+One promising alternative is the combination of bacteriophage therapy and β-lactam antibiotics.
+This approach is known as phage-antibiotic synergy (PAS), it has been shown to enhance bacterial elimination, improve biofilm penetration, reduce the emergence of resistant mutants and increase bacterial susceptibility to antibiotics.

+There have been many promising studies about phage-antibiotic synergy with different pathogens such as Pseudomonas aeruginosa or Staphylococcus aureus.
+With E. faecalis there have been fewer studies, but promising results from a recent study by Moryl et al. (2024) demonstrated that the combination on phage therapy and β-lactam antibiotics enhanced treatment outcomes (more efficient bacteria elimination and increased bacterial sensitivity to antibiotics) and decreased resistance development.

+More research is still needed to identify optimal phage-antibiotic combinations and treatment protocols, but this could potentially be considered a possible alternative treatment for antibiotic-resistant E. faecalis infections in the future.